abhabongse/paxter/docs/one_giant_tutorial.rst

    # The following input text is written in-code for a simpler example.
    # However in reality, input text may be read from other sources
-   # such as text files, some databases, or even some API.
+   # such as text files, some databases, or even fetched via some API.

    input_text = '''@paragraph{Hi, my name is @bold{Ashley}@break
    and my blog is located @link["https://example.com"]{here}.}'''